 Emmeline's also blogged about sexual consent, developing the cup of tea analogy: sometimes you want a cup of tea, and sometimes you don't; you never force someone to have a cup of tea if they don't want one.
 It went viral.
 It's since been use by the CPS and Thames Valley Police as their official campaign.
 It's also been used internationally, translated for different cultures and languages.

 Emmeline on sexual consent

-Growing up in Ethiopia, Helen didn't find the feminist and pacifist ideologies of her grandmother Sylvia dominated family discussions.
+Growing up in Ethiopia, Helen didn't find the feminist and someone who does not think war or violence is a good way to settle disputes ideologies of her grandmother Sylvia dominated family discussions.
 It wasn't until she came to England to study, and people were interested in her name, this side of her heritage fully opened up.